pingidentity/pipeline-example-application/README.md

 - [jq](https://jqlang.github.io/jq/download/) - for JSON parsing (version 1.7.1 was used in this guide)

 > [!TIP]
 > The last six tools are used by the pipeline in Github, and the pipeline will fail if these tests and configuration checks do not pass.
-To help ensure the pipeline instance of these tools passes, install these tools locally and run `make devcheck` before committing changes
+Installing these tools locally and running `make devcheck` before committing changes should ensure that the pipeline will pass when changes are pushed.
+To explore policy enforcement with the `opa` and `regal` tools, see **Policies in CICD** under the ***Advanced Topics*** section at the end of this document.

 <!-- TODO - Review Required Permissions-->
 > [!IMPORTANT]